stardog-union/stardog-examples/examples/stardog_free/readme.md

 # Stardog Free Examples

-## Flights CSV
+## Flight Planning

-A CSV to add Flight data to the Flight Planning Knowledge Kit, an aviation focused dataset and flight planning demo.
-Data contained in this example was sourced from https://openflights.org/data.html#airline.
+The Flight Planning Knowledge Kit is an aviation focused dataset and flight planning demo and can be accessed from [Stardog Cloud](https://cloud.stardog.com/).
+The provided flights.csv can be used to expand the kit.
+Data provided was sourced from https://openflights.org/data.html#airline.